 This will improve your air quality as well as improve the efficiency of your furnace, and will help keep the denver furnace repair costs down in the long term.
 After all, the cleaner the filter, the less it has to struggle to get the air it needs to run.
 Keeping your furnace in working order is essential, especially during the winter when it’s used all the time so be sure to get a furnace repair Greensboro company to look at it before you use it constantly.

 3. Consider what you are bringing into your home.

 When you need to replace furniture, put a fresh coat of paint on your walls, or do any kind of home renovations, think about the potential for polluting your indoor environment.
-DavidSuzuki.org’s Sustainability at Home Toolkit, and Adria Vasil’s Ecoholic Home are great resources for deciding what to spend your money on.
+Adria Vasil’s Ecoholic Home is a great resource for deciding what to spend your money on.
 The possibility of off-gassing of VOCs (volatile organic compounds), formaldehyde or other toxins is very real and present in furniture, flooring, and paint.
 You can also check out this infographic about healthy home improvement.

 4. Dust often with a damp cloth.